roryquennev/Elk-Stack-Project/Kibana Investigation Activity/README.md

 ---

-- The only environment that holds our SSH keys is our Ansible container.
-Attempting to create an SSH connection from any other environment will trigger a log entry.
-- We can also create a log entry by attempting to log in with the wrong username.
-- Note: A successful SSH login also creates a log entry, but here we will focus on failed logins.

 We can easily do this by trying to SSH to a web machine from our jump box directly without using the Ansible container.

 1. Start by logging into your jump-box.